excid3/simple_time_select/README.md

-Original plugin by tamoyal, modifications by Casey Watts.
+Original plugin by tamoyal, modifications by Casey Watts and Chris Oliver.

 Changes:
 *A default time can be set (especially useful for editing objects)